scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         created an account with them first).
     -   Further improvements to the auto instructor.
-    -   When all glyphs are selected and the user auto-instructs, then FontForge will clear any legacy tables ('fpgm', 'prep' and 'cvt ').
+    -   When all glyphs are selected and the user auto-instructs, then websharpstudios will clear any legacy tables ('fpgm', 'prep' and 'cvt ').
 The old values will be of no use, and they just get in the way.
     -   Add a Edit-\>Select-\>Select by Script command